 COO – Rich Benci

-Rich Benci has more than 20 years of executive level experience in sales, marketing and operations in the technology and digital media industries.
-Rich has been part of 5 start-ups–with 4 reaching successful exits: AVCOM (acquired by Rand Worldwide); PersonaLogic (by AOL); MyPoints (via IPO); and RealAge (by Hearst).
-Rich also held senior positions in Sharecare, IBM’s Lotus Development and Hitachi’s AIS group.
+Rich Benci has more than 20 years of executive level experience in sales, marketing, and operations in the technology and digital media industries.
+Rich has been part of five start-ups–with four reaching successful exits: AVCOM (acquired by Rand Worldwide); PersonaLogic (by AOL); MyPoints (via IPO); and RealAge (by Hearst Magazines).

-Prior to Algebraix, Mr. Benci was the Executive VP for Sharecare responsible for creating interactive programs and managing relationships with partners, agencies and clients.
-Rich was formerly the president of RealAge, Inc. and led the RealAge team from the dot com bust in 2000 through 7 consecutive years of profitability and growth.
-Rich was responsible for the company’s operations including: technology, product development, member services, marketing, and sales.
-RealAge was successfully acquired by Hearst Magazines in 2007.
+Prior to working with Algebraix Data, Rich was the Executive VP for Sharecare, responsible for creating interactive programs and managing relationships with partners, agencies, and clients.
+Rich was formerly the president of RealAge, Inc., and he led the RealAge team from the dot-com bust in 2000 through seven consecutive years of profitability and growth.
+Rich was responsible for the company’s operations including the following: technology, product development, member services, marketing, and sales.
+Rich has also held senior positions in IBM’s Lotus Development and Hitachi’s AIS group.

 Consulting CFO – Steven Kemper, CPA, MBA, MS